strohne/volker/README.md

   plan that, for example, recodes residual factor values such as “\[NA\] nicht beantwortet” to missings.
 See the help for further details or disable data cleaning if you don’t like it.
-For example, to disable removing of negative residual values, call `options(vlkr.na.numbers=FALSE)`.
+For example, to disable removing the negative residual values, call `options(vlkr.na.numbers=FALSE)`.

 ### Calculations